Oleg-Pogorelov-dev/music-app-test-task/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you need run:

+### `npm i`
+to install required modules

+Then:

 ### `npm start`
 to start the app